• Products

 • 4 min read

-Depositories offer a safe and secured platform for the electronic storage of securities, simplifying the procedures involved in buying, selling, and transferring securities.
+Depositories offer a safe and secure platform for the electronic storage of securities, simplifying the procedures involved in buying, selling, and transferring them.
 In the Indian context, the National Securities Depository Limited (NSDL) and the Central Depository Services Limited (CDSL) are key entities that significantly contribute to ensuring smooth transactions for investors.

 Key Highlights